zilliah/kerryr/content/hire.md

 ## Art and Craft Commissions

-If I can make it, I'll make one for you.
+If I can make it, I'll make one for you!
 Commissions can be as specific or vague as you like.
-Commissions include:
+Commissions can include:

 * Knitting and crochet.
 * Custom knitting patterns.